The Justice of Bunny King: Plot summary

-However, Bunny's plan to regain visitation rights to her children falls apart after she makes an unauthorised visit to the children's foster parents.
+However, Bunny's plans fall apart after she makes an unauthorised visit to the children's foster parents.
 As a result, Bunny's children are resettled with a new foster family in Thames.
 Determined to attend Shannon's fifth birthday, Bunny travels with Tonyah to Thames.
 Tonyah's mother and step-father report that Bunny kidnapped their daughter and stole Bevan's car.

 While attempting to locate her children's whereabouts at the local GFS office in Thames, Bunny is recognised as a fugitive by the social workers, who attempt to detain her.
 Bunny takes a social worker named Trish Reihana hostage.
-Detective Goodman initiates negotiations with Bunny, who demands that she be allowed to meet her children.
+The police arrive and a detective called Goodman initiates negotiations with Bunny.
+Bunny demands that she have a birthday party with her children. in the GFS office.
 In an attempt to defuse the crisis, Grace and Bevan attempt to convince Bunny to release Tonyah.
 However, Tonyah takes the opportunity to expose Bevan's abuse and to call out her mother for not protecting her.

-After learning about Bunny's abuse at the hands of her late husband, Trish takes pity on Bunny and arranges for her to speak with her children via phone.
-Following an impromptu birthday part, Bunny agrees to surrender.
-While approaching the door, Bunny reaches for her pocket, leading members of the Armed Offenders Squad to believe she is reaching for a weapon and to shoot her in the arm.
-While paramedics attend to the wounded Bunny, Tonyah recovers the stolen car keys and escapes in her step-father's stolen car.
+After learning about Bunny's abuse at the hands of her late husband, Trish understands that Bunny has been trying to protect her children and niece Tonyah.
+Realising the police will never allow the children in the GFS office Trish arranges for Bunny to speak with her children via phone.
+Following tea -which Trish makes out of compassion for Bunny - and eating birthday cake, Bunny agrees to surrender.
+While approaching the door, Bunny reaches for her pocket, leading members of the Armed Offenders Squad to believe she is reaching for a weapon and shoot her in the arm.
+Tonya escapes in her step-father's stolen car, having recovered the keys.
+Bunny survives the gunshot wound and is tended to by paramedics.
+As Bunny is driven away in an ambulance, one of the paramedics remarks to her "I can tell you're a fighter."